 He unites us as the Body of Christ, with each member and organ having a vital place.

-We’re not instructed to create unity, but rather we are urged to maintain this unity which the Spirit has already created.
+We are not instructed to create unity, but rather we are urged to maintain this unity which the Spirit has already created.
 And we need to do this so that the whole body can function properly!

-This is Jesus’ church.
+This is Jesus’ Church.
 And as these relationships grow, you’re experiencing the Holy Spirit hard at work knitting you together into fellowship with other Christians.

 E = Empowers

 If you’re a Christian then the Holy Spirit can – and will – equip you for action.